Screen Shot 2020-02-02 at 9.28.57 PM

 At the Roger Clap Elementary School, excellence is the standard.
 Our school is determined to provide all of our students with an equal opportunity to learn.
 Our school is made up of a diverse group of students and staff members that are hard working members of the Boston community.

-At the Roger Clap Elementary, we educate students from K1 to Fifth Grade.
+At the Roger Clap Elementary, we educate students from K1 to Sixth Grade.
 Our students are provided with great opportunities that allow them to be successful in and out of school.
-Community partners and organizations include: BOKS, Catie's Closet, Home for Little Wanderers, South Bay Community Services, Upham's Corner Library, BASE and more!
+Community partners and organizations include: Home for Little Wanderers, Winning Every Student, Girl Scouts, Strong Women, Strong Girls and more!

-Students have the opportunity to participate in a variety of experiences outside of the classroom including Hale Reservation, Museum of Science, Boston Children's Museum, Microsoft, and more!
+Students have the opportunity to participate in a variety of experiences outside of the classroom including Museum of Science, Boston Children's Museum and more!